These Fresh Mango Pancakes are fruity, fluffy, lightly sweetened, and so easy to make.

 I love a tall stack of fluffy pancakes for breakfast.
-These pancakes are extra special because they are filled with mango puree.
+These Mango Coconut Pancakes are extra special because they are filled with fresh mango puree.

 Coconut Milk: I wanted to reinforce the tropical theme for these pancakes, so I decided to use coconut milk rather than regular dairy milk.

-Because the ripeness of fresh mangoes can vary, you may need to add a little sugar.
+Tip: Because the ripeness of fresh mangoes can vary, you may need to add a little extra sugar.

 Never cut up a fresh mango before?
 Watch this video from Alton Brown.

-Whisk together the wet ingredients (coconut milk, pureed mango, egg, sugar, melted butter, and vanilla) in a separate bowl.
+Whisk together the coconut milk, pureed mango, egg, sugar, melted butter, and vanilla in a separate bowl.

 Allow the batter to rest for 15 minutes.
 Resting the batter allows the flour to absorb more moisture creating softer pancakes.

-Pour 1/4 cup portions of the batter onto the prepared griddle/skillet.
-Flip the pancakes when they are puffy and bubbles start to pop on top.
+Pour ¼ cup portions of the batter onto the prepared griddle/skillet.
+Flip the pancakes when they are puffy with dry edges and bubbles on top start to pop.
 Cook the second side for an additional 1-2 minutes until golden brown.

-Keep pancakes warm by placing them on a sheet pan in a 170 degrees Fahrenheit oven.
+Keep pancakes warm by placing them on a sheet pan in a 170°F (77°C) oven.

 - Make sure your baking powder is fresh.
 Old expired baking powder will create flat pancakes.
 Baking powder has a shelf life of 9-12 months.
 Usually, there is an expiration date printed on the canister.
 To test your baking powder add a teaspoon of baking powder to a glass of hot water.
 If it starts to fizz it is still good.

-- The secret to fluffy pancakes is do not over-mix the batter.
+- The secret to fluffy pancakes is to not over-mix the batter.
 Over mixing causes too much gluten to form creating tough chewy pancakes.

 - For fluffier pancakes, after mixing the batter allow it to rest for 10 to 15 minutes while your skillet is preheating.